Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Results

 To see this quantitatively, in Fig.~\ref{fig:CCe}, we show the scale-dependent correlation coefficient between the two images, $r^{T,O}_k$, defined in Eq.~(\ref{eq:rTO}).
-The value of $r^{T,O}_k$ is about $0.4$ for $H_1$ and $H_3$ models, and $0.6$ for $H_2$ model at the largest scale (left panel), while it is larger than 0.7 for $S_h$ models (right panel) and $S_l$ models (not shown).
+The value of $r^{T,O}_k$ is about $0.5$ for $H_3$ model, and $0.8$ for $H_2$ model at the largest scale (left panel), while it is larger than 0.7 for $S_h$ models (right panel) and $S_l$ models (not shown).
 On the other hand, the correlation is close to zero at small scales ($k > 0.2~{\rm Mpc}^{-1}$) for all models.
-Nevertheless, looking at the small scales more carefully, $r^{T,O}_k$ for $H_1$ and $H_2$ models is non-zero ($\sim 0.1$) at $k \sim 1 \rm Mpc^{-1}$, while it is consistent with zero for $S_h$ models.
-As we saw in Fig.~\ref{fig:compmodel}, in $H$ models, $r^{\rm 21,LAE}_{k}$ is also positive at small scales and this is caused from the correlation between the LAE distribution and residual HI.
-Thus, our network learns the correlation between the 21cm line and LAEs at both large and small scales correctly.
+Nevertheless, looking at the small scales more carefully, $r^{T,O}_k$ for $H_2$ model is non-zero ($\sim 0.1$) at $k \sim 1~\rm Mpc^{-1}$, while it is consistent with zero for $S_h$ models.
+As we saw in Fig.~\ref{fig:compmodel}, in $H$ models, $r^{\rm 21,LAE}_{k}$ is also positive at small scales and this is caused from the correlation between the LAE distribution and residual HI. \tr{Thus, our network learns the correlation between the 21\,cm-line and LAEs at large scales, and the network might learn a relationship between the 21\,cm-line and LAEs at the small scales.}

 Next, we consider the relation between the quality of reproduction and the number of LAEs.
-As indicated before, the neutral fraction is not zero even in ionized bubbles for $H$ models due to the recombination and ionization equilibrium so that neutral hydrogen can survive even around large halos.
-Therefore, although the averaged neutral faction of $H_i$ and $S_i$ models ($i = 2$ and $3$) are almost the same and they are based on the same halo distribution, there is a large difference in the number of LAEs.
+As ionized bubbles for $H$ models are smaller than that for $S$ models and the neutral fraction is not zero even in ionized bubbles for $H$ models due to the recombination and ionization equilibrium, neutral hydrogen can survive even around halos.
+Therefore, although the averaged neutral fraction of $H_i$ and $S_i$ models ($i = 2$ and $3$) are almost the same and they are based on the same halo distribution, there is a large difference in the number of LAEs.

 The number of LAEs increases when we assume the ultra deep survey, and the $r$ for the ultra deep survey is larger than that of deep survey as listed in Table~\ref{table:re1}.
-In Fig.~\ref{fig:UD}, we show the $r^{T,O}_k$ between true and output images for $H_2$ and $H_2, \rm UD$ models.
-It improves from 0.6 to 0.8 with an assumption of the ultra deep survey.
-These facts indicate that, as the number of LAEs increases, the relation between the LAE and 21cm-line signal is learned more accurately.
+In Fig.~\ref{fig:UD}, we show the $r^{T,O}_k$ between target and output images for $H_2$ and $H_2, \rm UD$ models.
+It improves from 0.7 to 0.9 with an assumption of the ultra deep survey.
+These facts indicate that, as the number of LAEs increases, the relation between the LAE and 21\,cm-line signal is learned more accurately.